elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/adapter-pattern.md

 ---

-### In what pattern category does the Adapter pattern belong too?
+### The Adapter pattern belongs to which pattern category?

 <details>
   <summary>